 Fall is when our cool-season grasses such as bluegrass, fescue, and ryegrass recover from summer stressors such as heat, drought, and overuse.
 Fertilizing your lawn during the fall will help rebuild your grassroots, provide better winter color, enhance spring green-up, and increased rooting.

-At Delaware Valley Turf, we offer customized lawn care programs that include the appropriate amounts of liquid, granular fertilization your individual grass type needs well into the fall season.
+At Delaware Valley Turf, we offer customized lawn care programs that include the appropriate amounts of liquid weed control, granular fertilization your individual grass type needs, well into the fall season.
 Most Pennsylvanian lawns only need six fertilizer treatments from March through November, but we will assess your grass to ensure proper coverage.

 Weed control is part of Delaware Valley Turf’s lawn care programs or can be used as a stand-alone service.
 We assess each residential or business property and determine the appropriate amount of weed control needed.
 In most cases, we only need to spot treat during the fall.